mfillmer/mfillmer.github.io/content/thoughts/react-over-webcomponents.md

 But especially the JavaScript part gets messy real quickly, if it is not organized in a thoughtful manner.
 Typically, you want to organize your JS inside components nowadays, and [[Webcomponents]] are a convenient way of doing so, as they are widely available and rely on plain JavaScript.
 [There is also a Plugin for Webcomponents for eleventy](https://www.11ty.dev/docs/languages/webc/).

-So I built some webcomponents, mainly for the pagefind part and a specific [[Graph View]], but I was also planning to play with [[Atomic Design]] Patterns and technologies like [[shadcn]].
+So I built some webcomponents, mainly for the pagefind part and a specific [[Graph View]], but I was also planning to play with [[atomic design]] Patterns and technologies like [[shadcn]].
 I soon noticed some drawbacks, which weren't critical, but in sum made the experience with webcomponents unpleasant.
 Some of those points involved the lack of a local npm packages, which broke support for things like syntax highlighting or tailwind intellisense.
 Those would have surely been fixable, but I had no pressure on building this site and thus decided to try to get react with eleventy to work.

 And long story short, it worked.